Reference

 s.warn()

 The stream session object is available only in the ngx_stream_js_module module.
-All string properties of the object are byte strings.
+Before 0.8.5, all string properties of the object were byte strings.

 s.allow()